Children should understand what money is, how it works, and how to earn more of it.

 Now is also a good time to teach your child how to balance a checkbook, reconcile their spending from the bank statement, and write a check.
 These skills are no longer taught in most schools and are vital to being an adult.
-You can print off blank check templates from online and have your child practice writing checks then balancing their checkbook.
+You can print off blank check templates online and have your child practice writing checks then balancing their checkbook.
 You should also begin to teach your teen the basics of credit cards.

 Games & Activities for Teaching Kids About Money:

-Lay out a penny, nickel, dime, quarter, and a dollar bill.
+Layout a penny, nickel, dime, quarter, and a dollar bill.
 Let them play with them, but you will have to keep a close eye on them to prevent any swallowing!
 Teach them their names and talk about money.

 Play grocery store at home where you pretend to shop and have to exchange money for imaginary items.
 Create a price for each item and use only pennies.
-Now your little one will have to read the price label, tell you how much the item costs and count the money.
+Now your little one will have to read the price label, tell you how much the item costs, and count the money.

 Now is also a great age to introduce weekly chores.
-However, instead of a weekly allowance they have a chore list and each chore is worth a specific amount of money.
-Once they complete a chore they mark it on their list.
-At the end of the week they help you add up how much money they’ve earned.
-Of course these jobs need to be age appropriate, but they can always be changed or added to.
+However, instead of a weekly allowance, they have a chore list, and each chore is worth a specific amount of money.
+Once they complete a chore, they mark it on their list.
+At the end of the week, they help you add up how much money they’ve earned.
+Of course, these jobs need to be age-appropriate, but they can always be changed or added to.
 They can then add their earnings in their piggy bank to learn delayed gratification and how to save money.

 A great way to teach the idea of a budget, checkbook, and managing their money is to play house.
 Give them a starting pretend budget of $5,000 and an empty checkbook and register.
 Then they have to fill their house from an online store or catalog.
 They have to purchase furniture for the entire home, clothes, food, and a car.
-This simple game will teach them how to manage their money so they have enough to go around and take care of all their tasks.
+This simple game will teach them how to manage their money to have enough to go around and take care of all their tasks.